Belclare: Geography

-Knockma, also known as Castle Hackett hill, is situated 2 km west of Belclare.
+Knockma Hill, also known as Castle Hackett hill, is situated 2 km west of the centre of Belclare.
+Legend has it that Finvarra, king of the Connacht Fairies, dwelled there.
 Maeve, the legendary Queen of Connacht, is reputed to be buried in the Cairn on the summit of the hill - from there are panoramic views.

 Belclare is part of the parish of Corofin.

 Politics

 Mark Killilea Jnr, the Fianna Fáil politician noted for describing supporters of his party as "people who eat their dinner in the middle of the day", lived in Belclare and died at his home there.

 Current TD for Galway East, Seán Canney is from Belclare.